70% off

 Here is a list of the factors that will be used to judge whether you’re no longer a South African tax resident

-• The type of visa you have used to travel abroad.
+• The type of visa you have used to travel abroad

-• A letter from the foreign revenue authority stating that you are a tax resident in that country or a certificate of tax residence from that authority, if available.
+• A letter from the foreign revenue authority stating that you are a tax resident in that country or a certificate of tax residence from that authority, if available

-• Proof of ongoing residency in that foreign country, if applicable.
+• Proof of ongoing residency in that foreign country, if applicable

 • Details about whether your family members are still in South Africa and why they are there.

-• Information on any future visits to South Africa, including how often they visit and for what reasons.
+• Information on any future visits to South Africa, including how often they visit and for what reasons

-• Information on your social interests, including where your personal items are located and your memberships in any clubs and recreational groups.
+• Information on your social interests, including where your personal items are located and your memberships in any clubs and recreational groups

 If a person is a resident as judged by the physical presence test, they may stop being a resident when they are outside the country for at least 330 consecutive days.
-The day the individual leaves South Africa will be the day they are no longer seen as a resident.
+The day an individual leaves South Africa will be the day they are no longer seen as a resident.

 Also, when a person applies for a double tax agreement, the person who formerly qualified as a resident for South African tax purposes will no longer qualify.